poke1024/origami/README.md

 <dl>
   <dt>origami.batch.detect.contours</dt>
   <dd>needs: images, binarize, segment</dd>
   <dd>⁂ From the segmentation, detects connected components to produce polygonal contours for blocks and separator lines.
-Uses a couple of rule-based approaches to fix some issues inherent in pixel-based segmentation (for details, see command line arguments).
-The separator detection is too slow and still work in progress.</dd>
+  Uses a couple of rule-based approaches to fix some issues inherent in pixel-based segmentation (see --region-spread, --ink-spread and --ink-opening for details).
+Note that the separator detection is very slow and still work in progress.</dd>
 </dl>

 <dl>